ashok7507/AWS-Devops-Questions/README.md

 18. How do you monitor RDS?
 19. Which RDS metrics would you monitor?
 20. An RDS database has suddenly become very slow.
 What would you check first?
+21. Tell me ddiffrence between logs and event?
+22. What is standby instance?

 ---